-- Take your research assistantship seriously - Dig deeper and understanding why and how algorithms and systems wok could make you stand out - Summer internships give you valuable experience
+- Dig deeper and understanding why and how algorithms and systems wok could make you stand out - Summer internships give you valuable experience - Publications matter!! - Publications are mandatory to graduate with a PhD. - Publish to build your professional network (sooner). - Help secure competitive internships and job positions.

-Publications matter!

-- Publications are mandatory to graduate with a PhD - Expand your opportunities and choices - Help secure competitive internships and job positions